$4$-manifolds with boundary and fundamental group $\mathbb{Z}$: Statement of results

 One can check that~$\partial \lambda$ is independent of the choices of~$p$ and $z$.

 \begin{definition} For~$T$ a torsion~$\Z[t^{\pm 1}]$-module with a linking form~$\ell \colon T \times T \to \Q(t)/\Z[t^{\pm 1}]$, a nondegenerate Hermitian form~$(H,\lambda)$ \textit{presents}~$(T,\ell)$ if there is an isomorphism~$h\colon\coker(\widehat{\lambda})\to T$ such that~$\ell(h(x),h(y))=\partial\lambda(x,y)$.
 Such an isomorphism~$h$ is called an \emph{isometry} of the forms, the set of isometries is denoted~$\Iso(\partial\lambda,\ell)$.
-If~$(H,\lambda)$ presents~$(H_1(Y;\Z[t^{\pm 1}]), \unaryminus \Bl_Y)$ then we say~$(H,\lambda)$ \textit{presents }$Y$. \end{definition}
+If~$(H,\lambda)$ presents~$(H_1(Y;\Z[t^{\pm 1}]), \unaryminus \Bl_Y)$ then we say~$(H,\lambda)$ \emph{presents }$Y$. \end{definition}

-This notion of a presentation is well known to high dimensional topologists (see e.g.~\cite{RanickiExact,CrowleySixt}) but also appeared in the classification of simply-connected $4$-manifolds in~\cite{BoyerUniqueness,BoyerRealization} and in~\cite{ConwayPowell} for $4$-manifolds with $\pi_1 \cong \Z$, as well as in e.g.~\cite{BorodzikFriedlClassical1,FellerLewarkBalanced}.
+This notion of a presentation is well known (see e.g.~\cite{RanickiExact,CrowleySixt}), and appeared in the classification of simply-connected $4$-manifolds with boundary in~\cite{BoyerUniqueness,BoyerRealization} and in~\cite{ConwayPowell} for $4$-manifolds with $\pi_1 \cong \Z$.
+See also~\cite{BorodzikFriedlClassical1,FellerLewarkBalanced}.
 Presentations capture the geometric relationship between the linking form of a 3-manifold and the intersection form of a 4-manifold filling.
-More precisely, as explained in the following paragraph, the form~$(H_2(M;\Z[t^{\pm 1}]),\lambda_M)$ presents~$\partial M$.
+To see why the form~$(H_2(M;\Z[t^{\pm 1}]),\lambda_M)$ presents~$\partial M$, one first observes that the long exact sequence of the pair~$(M, \partial M)$ with coefficients in~$\Z[t^{\pm 1}]$ reduces to the short exact sequence